Preparation Strategy

 You should say:

-Main points: She always encouraged us to participate and express ourselves.
+She always encouraged us to participate and express ourselves.
 One time, she organized a debate competition which helped me overcome my fear of speaking in public.
 She also gave extra support after class to help students struggling with grammar and writing.
-Her passion and care showed me that hard work and dedication can make a real difference.
+Her passion showed me that hard work and dedication can make a real difference.

 • "A person who has inspired me greatly…"